galacticcouncil/Basilisk-XCM/README.md

 <br>

-## Setting up parchainCodes and tokens in the tokeList
+## Setting up parachainCodes and tokens in the tokenList

 <p>Each parachain has a unique id number.
 This helps us identifying the location of its native asset but also to point as the destination parachain in an XCM transfer.
 If a new parachain needs to be added then the relevant parachain code needs to be added to the parachainCodes object</p>
 <p>Any new asset needs to be added to the tokenList